carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 =================================

 Bitcode files for LLVM IR may also be wrapped in a native object file (i.e. ELF, COFF, Mach-O).
-The bitcode must be stored in a section of the object file named ``.llvmbc``.
+The bitcode must be stored in a section of the object file named ``__LLVM,__bitcode`` for MachO and ``.llvmbc`` for the other object formats.
 This wrapper format is useful for accommodating LTO in compilation pipelines where intermediate objects must be native object files which contain metadata in other sections.

 Not all tools support this format.